codeface-io/mac-stack/README.md

    - [`customize_the_shell.sh`](scripts/sourced_in_zshrc/customize_the_shell.sh): Includes aliases/functions: `gitty`, `unveil`, `d`, `update-xcode`, `paths` ...
    - [`personalize_the_shell.sh`](scripts/sourced_in_zshrc/personalize_the_shell.sh): Highly individual customizations.
 Customize or delete this file.
 4. `update` alias
-5. `~/.gitconfig` (global git config)
+5. Necessary parameters in global git config (`~/.gitconfig`)
-   - with all necessary parameters plus basic best practice defaults
+   - other pre-existing parameters are preserved
    - `~/.gitignore_global` will be created if none existed yet
 6. `python`
    - installed via `pyenv` and set as global Python